Course Catalog » Course Listing for Clinical Pharmacy

 Instructor(s): B. Tamraz Prerequisite(s): None.

-The APCS course trains students to care for patients by advancing skills in three areas: hands-on (e.g. immunizations), communication, and critical thinking skills.
+The APCS course trains students to care for patients by advancing skills in three areas: hands-on (e.g., immunizations), communication, and critical thinking skills.
 Activities incorporate self-reflection and are designed to uphold principles of DEI.
-CP174 trains students on their ability to demonstrate blood glucose monitoring and insulin injection and counsel on endocrine-related conditions.
+This course trains students on their ability to demonstrate blood glucose monitoring and insulin injection and counsel on endocrine-related conditions.
 Students are evaluated through direct observation in skills sessions and an OSCE.

 175 Applied Patient Care Skills VI (1 units) Fall